asetyaev/nsxv_plugin/doc/test/source/test_suite_system.rst

     11. In tenant 'test_1' create security group 'SG_1' and add rule that allows ingress icmp traffic
     12. In tenant 'test_2' create net2 and subnet2 with CIDR 10.0.0.0/24
     13. In tenant 'test_2' create security group 'SG_2'
-    14. In tenant 'test_1' add VM_1 of vcenter1 in net1 with ip 10.0.0.4 and 'SG_1' as security group.
+    14. In tenant 'test_1' add VM_1 of vcenter in net1 with ip 10.0.0.4 and 'SG_1' as security group.
-    15. In tenant 'test_1' add VM_2 of vcenter2 in net1 with ip 10.0.0.5 and 'SG_1' as security group.
+    15. In tenant 'test_1' add VM_2 of nova in net1 with ip 10.0.0.5 and 'SG_1' as security group.
     16. In tenant 'test_2' create net1 and subnet1 with CIDR 10.0.0.0/24
     17. In tenant 'test_2' create security group 'SG_1' and add rule that allows ingress icmp traffic
-    18. In tenant 'test_2' add VM_3 of vcenter1 in net1 with ip 10.0.0.4 and 'SG_1' as security group.
+    18. In tenant 'test_2' add VM_3 of vcenter in net1 with ip 10.0.0.4 and 'SG_1' as security group.
-    19. In tenant 'test_2' add VM_4 of vcenter2 in net1 with ip 10.0.0.5 and 'SG_1' as security group.
+    19. In tenant 'test_2' add VM_4 of nova in net1 with ip 10.0.0.5 and 'SG_1' as security group.
     20. Assign floating IPs for all created VMs.
     21. Verify that VMs with same ip on different tenants should communicate between each other.
 Send icmp ping from VM_1 to VM_3, VM_2 to Vm_4 and vice versa.